benisjammin/starwars/README.md

 Other units and .xml children may be added at a later date.
 There are many.
 This project intends to be a rich resource containing more-than-enough and more-than-posssibly-useful information for research, RP and realism, and astrophysics purposes.

-*There are some inconsistencies, especially in the standards used (Coruscants size) as they are derived from
+*There are some inconsistencies, especially in the standards used (Coruscant's size) as they are derived from
 RPG material regarding Bespin and Yavin.*

 ### Invaluable sources include: